dotnet/docs-maui/docs/user-interface/controls/label.md

 Labels can be set to use a specific text color via the `TextColor` property.

-The following example sets the text color of a `Label`:
+The following example sets the text color of a <xref:Microsoft.Maui.Controls.Label>:

 ```xaml
 <Label TextColor="#77d065"